 - Step 2: Even less time should be needed for the following phase.
 You merely need to complete the payment and carefully review your form to make sure that all of the information is true and correct to the letter.

-In conclusion, short-term visits to Canada by citizens of Luxembourg are not subject to the usual visa requirements.
-However, an eTA is necessary to enter Canada.
+Citizens of Luxembourg do not need a traditional visitor visa to enter Canada.
+However, they must obtain a Canada eTA (Electronic Travel Authorization) before flying to Canada.
 Within the 5-year validity term of the authorisation, which commences on the day of issuance, you are permitted to go to Canada as frequently as you wish.

 Apply for a Canada eTA from Luxembourg